 What we are doing

-We have recently been working with a range of stakeholders to develop a DRAFT Ivanhoe Parking Plan.
+We worked with a range of stakeholders to develop an Ivanhoe Parking Plan.

 The Plan is designed to meet the needs of local residents, traders and visitors while also supporting the social, environmental and economic needs of our thriving community.

 Ivanhoe is experiencing significant growth in residential population, along with an increase in multi-unit housing particularly, within the Ivanhoe Activity Centre.
 Additionally, there is an increasing café and dining presence, two supermarkets, a large and developing civic centre including a library, schools and two train stations.
 Parking provisions needs to be carefully managed to ensure that Ivanhoe remains a great place to live, a viable place to run a business and an attractive destination for visitors into the future.

 To make sure we captured the views of the community we completed a Consultation Summary Paper which is available to download below.
 Followoing this analysis a set of final recommendations was developed and endorsed by Council at its meeting of 30 April 2018.

 The final plan with its revised recommendations is attached in the document library.
 This plan was adopted by Council at its meeting of 17 September 2018.